Objectives of inventory management

 Inventory Management System Types

-Inventory counted at set intervals
+- Periodic: Inventory is counted at fixed intervals to update records.

 Types of Inventory